omajul85/Omar-Alvarez/ReadMe.txt

 This solution is based on the Finite-state machine modeling.
 *See http://en.wikipedia.org/wiki/Finite-state_machine

-Please refer to the document "State diagram for a bowling game.pdf" to see the state diagram.
+Please refer to the image "State diagram for a bowling game" to see the state diagram of the solution.

-The document "Interacting with the menu.pdf" shows the interaction with the menu.